Suiattle River Road Project

 - Milepost 12.6: Reconstruct the road 1200 to 1300 feet, with an offset of up to 70 feet from the existing road.

-- Milepost 14.4: Align the roadway for a length of about 900 feet, 55 to 90 feet away from the eroded river bank.
-The Huckleberry trailhead and parking would be re-established, and the temporary reroute road abandoned and rehabilitated.
+- Milepost 14.4: Align the roadway for a length of about 900 feet, 55 to 90 feet away from the eroded river bank; re-establish the Huckleberry trailhead and parking; and abandon and rehabilitate the temporary reroute road.

 Documents and Updates